sedwardsmarsh/chrubuntu_fixes/README.md

 chrubuntu_fixes
 ===============

-Various fixes for Chrubuntu (specifically aimed at the ARM model Chromebook)
+Various fixes for Chrubuntu (specifically aimed at the ARM model Chromebook, although compatible with intel-based x86-64 Chromebooks).

 To fix the eratic behaviour of the trackpad in ChrUbuntu, simply clone this repository and execute the script.